-Born in Singapore in 1971, Ming Wong is currently based in Berlin.
+Ming Wong was born in Singapore and is currently based in Berlin.
 Ming studied Chinese Art at the Nanyang Academy of Fine Arts, Singapore, and Fine Art Media at the Slade School of Fine Art, University College London.
-Wong’s videos and installations explore the intersections of language, identity, and performance.
-He deliberately ‘mis-casts’ himself and others in re-interpretations of iconic films and performances, sometimes playing all the roles himself, often in languages foreign to him.

 He has had solo exhibitions at leading institutions worldwide including representing Singapore at the 53rd Venice Biennale in 2009, UCCA, Beijing, and REDCAT, Los Angeles.
 He additionally has participated in Sydney Biennale (2016 and 2010); Asia Pacific Triennial (2015); Shanghai Biennale (2014); Lyon Biennale (2013); Liverpool Biennial (2012); Gwangju Biennale (2010); Performa 11, New York (2010).

 Bap invited Ming to the Philippines to premier a lecture performance titled “Your Special Island,” an expanded live version of his video Bloody Marys – Song of the South Seas (2018), which is based on the musical South Pacific (1949) and the subsequent 1958 film.